ruby-processing/JRubyArt/_posts/2019-09-28-windows_started.md

 ### JRubyArt

-Installing JRubyArt assumes you have installed a recent version of ruby (which can be either MRI ruby or JRuby)
+Installing JRubyArt assumes you have installed a recent version of ruby (which can be either MRI ruby (preferably 2.5.\* and not 2.7.\* or safer JRuby-2.9.11.0)

 ```bash
 gem install jruby_art